stanislav-tkach/os_info/CONTRIBUTING.md

-# Contributing to os_version
+# Contributing to os_info

 We welcome contribution from everyone.
 Here are the guidelines if you are thinking of helping us:

 ## Contributions

-Contributions to `os_version` or its dependencies should be made in the form of GitHub pull requests.
+Contributions to `os_info` or its dependencies should be made in the form of GitHub pull requests.
 Each pull request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.
 All contributions should